 If you’re still looking to watch more storms, head back to Cape Loop Road and head south until it becomes Cape Flattery Road.
 Take a right onto Hobuck Road and another right onto the Makah Passage.
 This will bring you to Hobuck Beach, a perfect spot to storm watch – you can even take in the view from the comfort of your vehicle.

-Whether you engage in any, all, or none of these awesome winter activities, you can always begin your day with our multi-course, gourmet breakfast, and end your day with a mug of hot cocoa, snuggling by the fire or watching a movie in one of our luxurious suites.
+Whether you engage in any, all, or none of these awesome winter activities, you can always end your day with a mug of hot cocoa, snuggling by the fire or watching a movie in one of our luxurious suites.